Function definitions

 Contained in the separable - ill-conditioned function group.

-F6: Sphere/Sum of Different Powers
+F6: Sphere/Sum of different powers

 Combination of the sphere function (f1 in the bbob suite) and the sum of different powers function (f14 in the bbob suite).